 What are the biggest challenges you face in this role?

 Handling all the stress that comes from having too many projects at the same time.
 It is really hard to allocate my time so that I would have just the perfect amount of work.
 It is hard to say no to projects, even though I would be busy with others.
 I have an accountant and business manager who help in the non-creative work, and I do use freelancers when things get overwhelming, but there are still some things one can not delegate.
 When you are your own boss, you carry all the responsibility if something goes wrong, which can be stressful if there are too many things to do and remember.

 What teams/individuals do you work with cross-functionally?
 Can you give an example of a time when you collaborated with another group/individual?

 I have worked with architects and interior designers.
 For these projects, we created some wall graphics and other materials for a space.
 I also work a lot with photographers when creating brand images.

-I am definitely trying to learn how to delegate more of the creative work load than I do now.
-I am also trying to find a way to grow my business and projects.
+I am definitely trying to learn how to delegate more of the creative work load and find a way to grow my business and projects.